Sharpstown, Houston: Colleges and universities

 Houston Community College System serves Sharpstown.

-Houston Baptist University, a private university, is located in Sharpstown Section 3A.
+Houston Christian University, a private university, is located in Sharpstown Section 3A.

+The Saint Constantine School, a private Orthodox Christian school and college, is located in Section 1.

 Primary and secondary education

 Public schools

 Sharpstown is served by several schools in the Houston Independent School District.

 Sutton Elementary school serves original sections 1, 1A, and 2.
 James Butler Bonham Elementary School, located in original section 3, serves most of original section 3, while McNamara Elementary School, outside of Sharpstown, serves a portion of original section 3.

 Neff Elementary School serves original section 5, Estates 2, Terrace 1, most of Estates 3, and almost all of Terrace 2.
 The current Neff campus is in Country Club Estates Section 2, as was its previous one.
 Ed White Elementary School, in Terrace 3, serves Terrace 3 and a small portion of Terrace 2.
 Ralph Waldo Emerson Elementary School, outside of Sharpstown, serves sections of Estates 3.

 Sands Point Elementary School, serving as a relief school, was named after Sands Point Drive in Sharpstown Country Club Estates.

 Jane Long Academy in Sharpstown (any student zoned to Long may apply to Pin Oak Middle School's regular program) serves original sections 1, 1A, and 2 for middle school.

 Sugar Grove Middle School, located in Section 3, serves original section 3, original section 5, all three Terrace sections, Estates 2, and most of Estates 3.
 In the period 2009 to 2019, the school had "improvement required" ratings from the State of Texas for four of those years.
 Each year, about 37% of the teachers present in one school year are not in the next.
 There were five principals in a period circa 2009 to 2019.
 Circa 2014, 925 students in the Sugar Grove attendance zone attended schools other than Sugar Grove middle.
 This increased to 1,200 circa 2019.

 Sharpstown High School serves original sections 1, 1A, 2, and 3, original section 5, all three Terrace sections, Estates 2, and most of Estates 3.

 A portion of Sharpstown Country Club Estates 3 is zoned to Revere Middle School and Margaret Long Wisdom High School (formerly Robert E. Lee High School), with Lamar High School and Westside High Schools as options.) serves a small portion of western Sharpstown.

 Sharpstown International School, a 6–12 district magnet school, is in the community.
 Las Américas Newcomer School, a 6–8 school for new immigrants, is on the property of Jane Long.

 KIPP Houston Public Schools operates several charter schools along KIPP Way, west of Sharpstown.